 Despite having a thoroughly awful time whilst getting lost, some good did come out of it as I managed to accidentally walk right into a women’s monastery.
 The building was so obscure that I haven’t even been able to find out its name.
 Due to it being so far away from the centre of town I had the entire area to myself so spent quite some time wandering past the nuns (who were looking at me in confusion) and taking photos.

 It had to be one of the prettiest buildings I’d ever seen in my life.

-I loved the golden domes and use of really vibrant colours.
-After having lived in London my whole life I am used to really grey and dull architecture so I always get really excited when I see pretty and colourful buildings on my travels.
+I loved the golden domes and use of vibrant colours.
+After having lived in London my whole life I’m used to grey architecture so I always get excited when I see pretty and colourful buildings on my travels.

 I spent the whole day hunting down the glints of gold in the distance.